OpenCyphal/pycyphal/.test_deps/README.md

 Npcap is needed for testing the network sniffer of the UAVCAN/UDP transport implementation on Windows.

 Npcap is distributed under the terms of Nmap Public Source License: https://nmap.org/npsl/.

+### SonarQube scanner

+New versions can be obtained from https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/.